What's DAT? Three Case Studies of Measuring Software Development Productivity at Meta With Diff Authoring Time: Case Study: Quantifying Efficiency Gains from Code Sharing

 \subsection{Results}

-We initially applied this method to two major code-sharing frameworks, covering several thousand of code-sharing diffs and counterfactual diffs monthly.
-Our results indicate that in this case alone, we save thousands of hours of DAT annually, a relative improvement to non-shared development of over 50\%.
-When we set out, it was unclear whether there were substantial savings from code sharing; DAT enabled a precise statistical comparison, moving beyond anecdotes and intuition.
+We initially applied this method to two major code-sharing frameworks, covering thousands of code-sharing diffs and counterfactual diffs monthly (total $n = \sim 50,000$).
+Results indicate that for these two frameworks alone, we save thousands of hours of DAT annually, a relative improvement to non-shared development of over 50\%.
+We then expanded the methodology with more parameters to other frameworks.
+Results generally pointed to large engineering savings from code sharing on a continuous basis.